 A lack of flowers is caused by immaturity or an insufficient dormancy period served in the winter months.
 Specimens will only flower once they reach maturity - which can take in the region of three to eight years from a leaf cutting.
 Also, locations that offer near-similar temperatures all year round won't allow the plant to go dormant, resulting in poor spring growth.
 To achieve bud development, situate in a location that offers nighttime temperatures of around 12°C (54°F) with fewer waters.
-The combination of both cooler temperatures and dry soil during the colder months will help seasonise the plant, thus leading to a better chance of flowers.
+The combination of both cooler temperatures and dry soil during the colder months will help season the plant, thus leading to a better chance of flowers in the future.

 10°C - 26°C (50° - 78°F)

 Up to 3m in height and 1m in width, with maturity taking up to eight years.
-If you've got images of any tropical cacti that are over twenty years old, be sure to send an image via the 'Contact Me' section of this website!
+If you have images of any tropical cacti that are over twenty years old, be sure to send an image via the 'Contact Me' section of this website!

-Hylocereus will bud in the summer with rosette-shaped flowers, sporting either red, yellow, pink or white appearances.
-Each flower will take several weeks to develop, lasting only a few days once opened.
-Most hybrids or species will produce a sweet-smelling fragrance that'll be most prominent at night.
+Dragonfruit plants will bud mostly in the summer with rosette-shaped flowers, sporting either red, yellow, pink or white appearances.
+Each flower will take several weeks to develop, lasting only a few days once opened - most hybrids or species will produce a sweet-smelling fragrance that'll be most prominent at night.
 Be sure to take photos of your specimen in bloom, as the flowers will only last a few days!

-If pollination is successful, the flowers' ovules will develop into Dragron Fruits.
-For those who aren't aware, Dragon Fruits, or better known in Asia as Pitahaya (Pitaya), can boast a whole range of health-benefits, including Vitamin B2 & C, Iron and Magnesium.
-The outer shell and central pulp (flesh) is also BEAUTIFUL and edible - so have a look at the images below!
+If pollination is successful, the flowers' ovules will develop into edible fruits.
+For those who aren't aware, Dragonfruits, or better known in Asia as Pitahaya (Pitaya), can boast a whole range of health benefits, including Vitamin B2 & C, Iron and Magnesium.
+The outer shell and central pulp (flesh) are also BEAUTIFUL and delicious - have a look at the images below!

-Typical diseases associated with Hylocereus are root or leaf rot, leaf-spot disease, botrytis petal blight & powdery mildew.
-Keep an eye out for scale, spider mite, mealybugs & vine weevils.
+Keep an eye out for scale, spider mites, mealybugs & vine weevils.
+Typical diseases associated with Dragonfruit are root or leaf rot, leaf-spot disease, botrytis petal blight & powdery mildew.
 For more information on how to address any of these issues, click on this link.
-Identifying Common Houseplant Pests & Diseases
+Identifying Common Houseplant Diseases